 Whippets & the Home

 Whippets make amazing family pets.
-They’re gentle and loving and absolutely love the people they live with.
+They’re gentle and loving and absolutely adore the people they live with.

 They love people and almost need to have them around much of the time… just to know they’re there!

 We’ve had Misty since our youngest daughter was 5 or 6 years old.
 In that time she’s never once shown any aggression towards either of our girls.

 Since Whippets crave affection and closeness, they give a lot of love… and they certainly receive it as a result in my house!

 As for living with other pets you may have, my feeling is you need to be careful.
 I understand Whippets can be socialised with other pets if they are introduced at a young age.
 This didn’t work out for us though.

 When Misty first entered our home we had a cat.
 The cat was very wary of Misty: Misty was excited to have something to run after!
 This wasn’t a problem when Misty was a young puppy, but as she grew we could see there was going to be a problem if they were ever left alone together.